mballard29/this-sounds-like/README.md

   - [ ] left lane for album cover(s), middle lane for data, lane 3 for annotations
 - [ ] Does an album page have a "release date" for albums (versus sporadic release dates listed in credits on each track)?
   - would have to refactor db
+- [ ] isolate functionality from views and models